Alemtuzumab Side Effects

 Applies to alemtuzumab: intravenous solution

-Check with your doctor immediately if any of the following side effects occur while taking alemtuzumab:More common
+You should check with your doctor immediately if any of these side effects occur when taking alemtuzumab:More common

 - Black, tarry stools